mcohen01/node-quickbooks/README.md

 <a name="findAccounts" />
 #### findAccounts(criteria, callback)

-Finds all Accounts in Quickbooks, optionally matching the specified criteria
+Finds all Accounts in QuickBooks, optionally matching the specified criteria

 __Arguments__